cselab/smarties/launch/README.md

     - (3) For safety, copy over all the `agent_%02d_*` files onto a new folder in order to not overwrite any file of the training directory and select this new folder as the run directory (ie. arg $1 of launch.sh ).
     - (3) Otherwise, the setting `--restart /path/to/dir/` (which defaults to "." if `bTrain==0`) can be used to specify the path to the `agent_%02d_*` files without having to manually copy them over into a new folder.
     - (4) Run with at least one mpi-rank for the master plus the number of mpi-ranks for one instance of the application (usually 1).
-    - (5) To run a finite number of times, the option `--totNumSteps` is recycled if `bTrain==0` to be the number of sequences that are observed before terminating (instead of the maximum number of gradient steps done for the training if `bTrain==1`)
+    - (5) To run a finite number of times, the option `--totNumSteps` is recycled if `bTrain==0` to be the number of sequences that are observed before terminating (instead of the maximum number of time steps done for the training if `bTrain==1`)
     - (6) Make sure the policy is read correctly (eg. if code was compiled with different features or run with different algorithms, network might have different shape), by comparing the `restarted_policy...` files and the original `agent_%02d_*` files.
 This can be performed with the `diff` command (ie. `diff /path/eval/run/restarted_net_weights.raw /path/train/run/agent_00_net_weights.raw`).

 * For a description of the settings read `source/Settings.h`.
 The file follows 	an uniform pattern: